Ruphobia/FLIR/README.md

 # Status

-Sharp Memory Display - Can clear and set pixels using buffer, need to convert more of the adafruit libs over to esp
+Sharp Memory Display - Removed bitbanginging using SPI drivers now, added more stuff from adafruit lib, not currently working

 Lepton - Not working yet, long way to go :(